An NCAA study on sports betting found that 60% of college students bet on sports.

 Only five jurisdictions currently have 18 as their legal sports betting age limit: New Hampshire, Oregon, Wyoming, Rhode Island and Washington, DC.
 And, even in those five jurisdictions, not all sportsbook apps are 18-plus.

 DraftKings allows 18-and-over bettors in New Hampshire but not Oregon.
+It remains to be seen what option DraftKings Sportsbook in Kentucky will decide when it launches.

 Still, this doesn’t appear to be much of a hindrance at all for betting among college students.
 The NCAA survey found that 71% of respondents were either too young to gamble on sports in their state, or sportsbooks were illegal in their state.
 Of that group, 56% reported to be illegally betting on sports.